Dobatymo/data-algos/data-structures-and-algorithms.md

 - paper 'Efficient string matching: An aid to bibliographic search'
 - classification 'constructed search engine', 'match prefix first', 'one-pass'
 - shows better results than 'Commentz-Walter' for peptide identification according to 'Commentz-Walter: Any Better Than Aho-Corasick For Peptide Identification?' and for biological sequences according to 'A Comparative Study On String Matching Algorithms Of Biological Sequences'
+- input: 'Collection of strings' (construction)
+- input: 'List of characters' (searching)

 ## Commentz-Walter algorithm
 - https://en.wikipedia.org/wiki/Commentz-Walter_algorithm